Vrdisca/Vrdisca/README.md

-<h1>Hi, I'm Victor! <br/><a href="https://github.com/Vrdisca"> As an electrical engineering undergraduate, I am passionate about exploring various aspects of electrical systems, from power generation to electronics, and I am eager to apply my theoretical knowledge to practical projects in the field.
+# Hi, I'm Victor! <br/><a href="https://github.com/Vrdisca">GitHub</a>

+As an electrical engineering undergraduate, I am passionate about exploring various aspects of electrical systems, from power generation to electronics, and I am eager to apply my theoretical knowledge to practical projects in the field.

-- <b>Data Analisys and predictions </b>
+- **Data Analysis and Predictions**

-- <b>Bioengineering and Biophysics </b>
+- **Bioengineering and Biophysics**

-- <b>Electrical engineering </b>
+- **Electrical Engineering**